 Manage an App Service plan in Azure

-An App Service plan provides the resources an App Service app needs to run.
-This how-to guide shows how to manage an App Service plan.
+An Azure App Service plan provides the resources that an App Service app needs to run.
+This guide shows how to manage an App Service plan.

 Create an App Service plan